-If you've followed me for a while you'll know that I am fan of Chocolatey, I use it to help install packages in bulk or keep them update to without much faff.
-Whenever I share my love for Chocolatey people ALWAYS ask why I don't use WinGet.
+If you've followed me for a while, you'll know that I am a fan of Chocolatey; I use it to help install packages in bulk or keep them updated without much faff.
+Whenever I share my love for Chocolatey, people ALWAYS ask why I don't use WinGet.
 And to be honest, I've not looked at it properly, but today is the day.
-Today I am going to look at installing it on my machine and seeing what it can do.
+Today I will look at installing it on my machine and seeing what it can do.

 WinGet was announced at Build in May 2020.
 And version 1.0 was released in May 2021.

 There are a couple of options for getting WinGet installed on your machine.
-As it's open source, you can clone, build, run deploy from the source code which is in the GitHub repository if you want to go down that route.
+As it's open source, you can clone, build, and run deploy from the source code, which is in the GitHub repository if you want to go down that route.

-The other options for those that aren't comfortable with that are via the Windows Store or actually downloading the Release file from GitHub.
+The other options for those who aren't comfortable with that are via the Windows Store ordownloading the Release file from GitHub.

-There are some considerations you need to remember when trying to install the WinGet tool, to get the full picture and latest guidance you can head over here.
+There are some considerations you need to remember when trying to install the WinGet tool.
+To get the whole picture and the latest guidance, you can head over here.

-I've downloaded the latest .appxbundle file, to install just double click and go through the install wizard are prompted.
-It should be fairly quick.
+I've downloaded the latest .appxbundle file to install; just double-click and go through the install wizard prompted.
+It should be pretty quick.

-To check the install has happened, launch PowerShell or Command Prompt shell and type in
+To check the installation has happened, launch PowerShell or Command Prompt shell and type in

 What packages can be installed by WinGet?

-There is a long list of package that can be installed with WinGet, if you type in the command
+There is a long list of packages that can be installed with WinGet if you type in the command

-It will take you through the list, and it's quite extensive!
+It will take you through the list, and it's pretty extensive!